slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change."
 -- Charles Darwin [1809]*

+> *"Everyone thinks of changing the world, but no one thinks of changing himself."
+-- Leo Tolstoy [1828]*

 > *"Be the change you want to see in the world."
 -- Mahatma Gandhi [1869]*